typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 - **`--namedAnchors`**<br>
   Use HTML named anchor tags for implementations that do not assign header ids.
 Defaults to `false`.

-## Frontmatter
+## Adding Frontmatter

-If frontmatter is required for adding further metadata please use [typedoc-plugin-frontmatter](https://github.com/tgreyuk/typedoc-plugin-frontmatter).
+If frontmatter is required for adding further metadata please use [typedoc-plugin-frontmatter](https://github.com/tgreyuk/typedoc-plugin-frontmatter#readme).

-## Output formatting (Prettier)
+## Output formatting

 Generated Markdown is now parsed with [Prettier](https://prettier.io/) which is backed by the remark-parse package.
 Parsing documents with Prettier has several benefits: